phillid/sand-leek/README.md

 platforms.

 ## Future work
-I have every intention to add GPU capability to sand leek.
+I am currently finishing and tidying GPU capability on sand leek, through OpenCL.

 ## Benchmarks
 Preliminary benching shows sand leek to be faster than some of the other